z1ggy-o/assignment01/assignment01.md

 In general there are two types of version control systems, *Centralized Version Control Systems* and *Distributed Version Control Systems*.
 Centralized system has a client-server structure.
-All files are stored in a central server and users just can access specific files which adminitrators allow them to.
+All files are stored in a central server and users just can access specific files which administrators allow them to.

 Like we said before, git is a *distributed version control system*.
 Instead of certain files, it fully mirror the repository from the server, including history.
-This approach gives disctributed system some advantages that centralized system does not have.
+This approach gives distributed system some advantages that centralized system does not have.
 Such as users can work offline; if one server dies, any client can restore it easily.
-Furthermore, we can have several remote repositores working simultaneously within the same project.
+Furthermore, we can have several remote repositories working simultaneously within the same project.

 ## How to Use Git

 At this part, let's talk about how to use git.
-I will just list some basic operations to let you get into git's world.
+I will just list some basic operations to let you get into Git's world.
 If you want to know more, Pro Git[link] is a good book to read.
 You can get it free online.

 ### The Basic Construct of Git

 The files in git has three main states: committed, modified and staged:
-- Modifed means that you have changed something but have not put them into your database yet.
+- Modified means that you have changed something but have not put them into your database yet.
-- Staged means that you tell git which modifed files you want to commit.
+- Staged means that you tell git which modified files you want to commit.
-- Committed files are files that stroed in our local database
+- Committed files are files that stored in our local database

 [picture git states]

-At the root directory of each git repositoy, you can find a hidden directory called .git.
+At the root directory of each git repository, you can find a hidden directory called .git.
-This directory stores all the datas for your project.
+This directory stores all the data for your project.
 When you clone a repository from another computer, this is what you get.
 Delete .git, you will lose everything.

 Another thing I want to talk about is *Branch*.
 One of the features of git is that it supports non-linear developments well.
 Branching means you diverge from the main line of development and to do some other works without messing with main line.
 Git's branching operation's overhead is small.
 It does not copy the files but use pointers to link your project snapshots together.
-This approach makes creating braches fast and lightweight.
+This approach makes creating branches fast and lightweight.
 That's why git encourages people to do branch and merge often.
 We will talk how to use branch later.

 ### First Time with Git